Our History (Pre-1900s)

-Watson is a town of 777 residents in the rural municipality of Lakeside, in the Canadian province of Saskatchewan.
+Watson is a town of roughly 777 residents in the rural municipality of Lakeside, in the Canadian province of Saskatchewan.
 Watson is located on the intersection of Highway 5 and Highway 6, the Canam Highway.
-Watson is approximately the same distance from Saskatoon which is to the west, and Regina to the south, which gives rise to its town motto, Industrial Crossroads of Saskatchewan.
+It is approximately the same distance from Saskatoon which is to the west, and Regina to the south, which gives rise to its town motto, Industrial Crossroads of Saskatchewan.

 - Dustin Tokarski – NHL Goaltender